Petkey

 Petkey is a pet recovery service based in Wixom, Michigan of the United States, available in North America.
 It's the largest non microchip manufacturer owned pet recovery service.
 Upon enrollment, a pet's information is documented including the pet's photograph, description and emergency contact information.
 If the pet has a microchip implant, that number is also documented.
 When a registered pet is lost or stolen the service sends a bulletin to its members, shelter groups, veterinary clinics, trainers, pet supply retailers, and grooming shops in a 50 mi radius of the pet's last known location.

 History

-Petkey was established in the year 2003 to create a better way to find lost pets.
-Petkey recognized that technology is available to identify and return missing pets.
-However, confusion within the microchip industry and insufficient international lost pet recovery efforts contribute to fewer than 10% of missing pets returning home.
+Petkey was established in 2004 to facilitate the reunification of lost pets with their owners through microchip registration.
+Petkey is a microchip supplier and registration database for pet owners, breeders, veterinary practices, shelters and other pet professionals.
+Petkey operates across the United States and Canada and supports industry-standard recovery processes, including participation in microchip lookup systems used by animal welfare and veterinary organizations.
+The company’s services focus on pet identification through microchip registration, accurate data record keeping, and the ongoing improvement of reunification and recovery tools.